queryluke/masseffect-5e-data/data/rules/choose-equipment.md

 __Starting Credits__ <v-chip color="warning" text-color="black" small>change</v-chip>
 Instead of taking the gear given to you by your class and background, you can purchase your starting equipment.
-You have a number of credits to spend based on your _race_ (not your class as in D&D 5th).
-The range of average starting credits is roughly equivalent across races, but the variability changes based on race.
-Long-lived races (asari and krogan) have lower variability, whereas short-lived races (salarians and vorcha) have a high variability.
+You have a number of credits to spend based on your _species_ (not your class as in D&D 5th).
+The range of average starting credits is roughly equivalent across species, but the variability changes based on species.
+Long-lived species (asari and krogan) have lower variability, whereas short-lived species (salarians and vorcha) have a high variability.

 Your Strength score limits the amount of gear you can carry and armor you can wear.
 Try not to purchase equipment with a total weight exceeding your Strength score times 2.
 [Using Ability Scores](/manual/using-ability-scores#strength)